Everything Tastes Better with Bacon

-Everything Tastes Better with Bacon: 70 Fabulous Recipes for Every Meal of the Day is a book about cooking with bacon written by Sara Perry.
-She is an author, food commentator and columnist for The Oregonian.
+Everything Tastes Better with Bacon: 70 Fabulous Recipes for Every Meal of the Day is a book about cooking with bacon written by author, food commentator and The Oregonian columnist Sara Perry.
 The book was published in the United States on May 1, 2002, by Chronicle Books, and in a French language edition in 2004 by Les Éditions de l'Homme in Montreal.
 In it, Perry describes her original concept of recipes combining sugar and bacon.
 Her book includes recipes for bacon-flavored dishes and desserts.

+The book reflects Perry's belief that bacon enhances both sweet and savory dishes, showcasing its versatility in modern American cuisine.

 The book received mainly positive reviews and its recipes were selected for inclusion in The Best American Recipes 2003–2004.
 The St. Petersburg Times classed it as among the "most interesting and unique cookbooks" published, the Pittsburgh Post-Gazette highlighted it in the article "Favorite Cookbooks for 2002" and The Denver Post included it in a list of best cookbooks of 2002.
 A review in the Toronto Star criticized Perry's lack of creativity in her choice of recipes.
 Recipes from the work have been featured in related cookbooks.